 Your rights

 Under data protection laws, you have rights in relation to your information.
+These include:

-You have the right to request from us access to your own personal information.
+the right to request from us access to your own personal information.

-Additionally, you have the right to request from us:
+the right to make a complaint to us about how we use your personal information (see Section 12 for further details).

 that any inaccurate information we hold about you is corrected.

 that information about you is deleted in certain circumstances.

 that we stop using your personal information for certain purposes; and

 that your information is provided to you in a portable format.

-You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making unless we have a lawful basis for doing so and we have notified you.
-We do not envisage that any decisions will be taken about you using automated means.
-However, we will notify you in the appropriate manner if this position changes.
+You will not be subject to decisions that have a legal or similarly significant effect on you based solely on automated processing unless we have a lawful basis for doing so.
+We may use tools or systems to assist with the recruitment process (for example, to help assess applications or identify suitable candidates).
+These tools do not replace human decision-making.
+If we introduce any solely automated decision-making which has a legal or similarly significant effect on you, we will inform you and ensure appropriate safeguards are in place, including the ability to obtain human intervention, express your point of view, and challenge the decision.

 Due to the nature of our relationship with you and our reasons for processing your personal information, in some cases we may not be able to comply with your request in relation to these rights, which are limited to certain defined circumstances.
 However, we will tell you if that is the case and explain why.

-If you make a request, we will respond to you within 1 calendar month.
-We will not charge you a fee for dealing with your request (unless your request is manifestly unfounded or excessive, such as where you make repeated requests).
+If you make a request, we will carry out reasonable and proportionate searches for the personal information covered by your request.
+Where necessary, we may ask you to clarify your request before responding.
+We will normally respond to you within 1 calendar month.
+We will not charge you a fee for dealing with your request (unless your request is manifestly unfounded or excessive).

 If your request is of a complex nature, or if the volume of information requested means it is impracticable to provide you with the information within 1 calendar month, we may extend the deadline for a response by up to a further 2 months from the date of the original request.
 Should we need to do this, we will write to you within 1 calendar month explaining why we have taken this decision.